keploy/keploy/README.md

 $ mkdir -p ./volumes/app/mattermost/{config,data,logs,plugins,client-plugins}
 $ sudo chown -R 2000:2000 ./volumes/app/mattermost

-## when using the provided nginx and if a certificate and key already exists
+## (optinally) when using the provided nginx and if a certificate and key already exists
 $ mkdir -p ./volumes/web/cert
 ```